mkierzenka/SWDevProj/README.md

 * demoTest.cpp does not delete anything, memory leaks here

-* Does columnarray need push_back?
-ColArr has it too.
-Do we even use it?

 * Clean up client and server, try to get more than two clients to connect successfully

 * Fix generalTests to use Column and check all 4 types

-* Do we want DataFrame.add_row() and Column.push_back()?
-If not, delete memTest

 * Sorer code- make the arrays use our array instead of re-implementing functionality